all-out/guides/_guides/creating-content.md

 If there's a common ratting boat on wide dscan, check anoms with narrow dscan.
 If he's at one of them, he's a confirmed target.

 ### Towers
 If there are less forcefields than towers on dscan, figure out if the offline towers have SMAs.
-These are loot piñatas
+These are loot piñatas, and don't last long.

 ### Wrecks
 If these are on wide dscan, there have been ratters in the area within the last two hours.